woestyn101/daily_calendar/README.md

 # Quiz Game OSU Bootcamp challenge 5

-# Daily Character
+# Daily Calendar

 ## Description

-This project challenged me to use javascript to create html elements.
+This project challenged me to use the jquery library.

 During this project I learned how to:

-- work with timers.
-- create html elements with Javascript and assign id or classes to them.
-- use the event parameter on functions.
-- add eventlisteners to html elements and buttons.
-- Change styling of elements with javasript
+- access elements on the page with jquery
+- display and format date and time in js.
-- use localStorage to save data from user input.
+- use bootstrap to design a page.
-- use stringify and parse with json objects.
-- declare an object and save to local storage.
+- store input from the users in local storage.
+- Display local storage items in the html.

 ## Link to website